ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/configurability/provide-values-to-configurable-variables.md

 ## Provide via environment variables

-Use the syntax below to provide values for the variables through command-line arguments.
+Use the syntax below to provide values for the variables through environment variables.

 ```
 BAL_CONFIG_VAR_key=value